rohitchourey0809/Javascript_Technical_concepts/Readme.md

 The == operator checks for equality after type coercion, whereas the === operator checks for equality without type coercion.
 In other words, === checks for both value and type equality, whereas == only checks for value equality after type conversion.

+**Imp1**
+console.log("1" == 1)   //  it gives true
+console.log("1" === 1)   // it gives false

+console.log(1 + "b") // 1b
+console.log(a + "b") // a is not defined
+console.log("a" - "b") // Nan
+**Imp2**

 # What is prototypal inheritance in JavaScript?

-Prototypal inheritance is a way of creating objects in JavaScript where objects inherit properties and methods from a prototype.
+*Ans* Prototypal inheritance is a way of creating objects in JavaScript where objects inherit properties and methods from a prototype.
  Each object has a private property which holds a link to another object called its prototype.

 # What are some ways to handle asynchronous code in JavaScript?

-Callbacks, Promises, and Async/Await are common ways to handle asynchronous code in JavaScript.
+*Ans* Callbacks, Promises, and Async/Await are common ways to handle asynchronous code in JavaScript.
 Callbacks were traditionally used, Promises were introduced to simplify callback hell, and Async/Await is a syntactic sugar built on top of Promises to make asynchronous code look synchronous.

 # Explain the concept of event bubbling and event capturing.

-Event bubbling is the process where an event propagates from the target element up through its ancestors in the DOM tree.
-Event capturing is the opposite — the event starts from the top of the DOM tree and propagates downwards to the target element.
+*Ans* Event bubbling is the process where an event propagates from the target element up through its ancestors in the DOM tree.

+*Ans* Event capturing is the opposite — the event starts from the top of the DOM tree and propagates downwards to the target element.

 # What is NaN property in JavaScript?
-NaN property represents the “Not-a-Number” value.
-It indicates a value that is not a legal number.
+*Highlight* NaN property represents the “Not-a-Number” value.
+It indicates a value that is not a legal number. *Highlight*

+*NOTE* console.log(typeof null) // {} || object *NOTE*
+*NOTE* console.log(typeof undefined) // undefined *NOTE*

+console.log(typeof NaN) // number

 typeof of NaN will return a Number.

 To check if a value is NaN, we use the isNaN() function,

-Note- isNaN() function converts the given value to a Number type, and then equates to NaN.
+*NOTE* isNaN() function converts the given value to a Number type, and then equates to NaN. *NOTE*

 isNaN("Hello")  // Returns true